 Getting Around Costa Rica

-The best way to get around Costa Rica is by bus, which is reliable, navigable, inexpensive, and frequently runs through San José.
+The best way to get around Costa Rica is by bus, which is reliable, navigable, inexpensive and frequently runs through San José, Costa Rica's capital.
 Driving on your own is not highly recommended as some roads are tricky (speckled with potholes and ambiguously marked intersections).
 A better alternative to renting your own set of wheels is hiring a car-and-driver service recommended from your hotel, so you can enjoy the country's gorgeous scenery without having to tackle challenging roads with confusing signage.
 For a hassle-free means of getting to downtown San José from the Juan Santamaría International Airport (SJO), you'll want to flag a taxi.
-If you're planning to explore Guanacaste and the Nicoya Peninsula in the northwest part of Costa Rica, you can easily hail a taxi from the Daniel Oduber Quirós International Airport (LIR).
+Official taxis at the airport are orange.
+If you're planning to explore Guanacaste and the Nicoya Peninsula in the northwest region of Costa Rica, you can easily hail a taxi from the Daniel Oduber Quirós International Airport (LIR).

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.